home-assistant/home-assistant.io/source/_integrations/lutron.markdown

   - light
   - scene
   - switch
+  - fan
 ha_integration_type: integration
 ---

 [Lutron](http://www.lutron.com/) is an American lighting control company.
 They have several lines of home automation devices that manage light switches/dimmers, occupancy sensors, HVAC controls, etc. The `lutron` integration in Home Assistant is responsible for communicating with the main hub for these systems.

-Presently, there's only support for communicating with the [RadioRA 2](http://www.lutron.com/en-US/Products/Pages/WholeHomeSystems/RadioRA2/Overview.aspx) Main Repeater and only handle light switches, dimmers, and seeTouch keypad scenes.
+Presently, there's only support for communicating with the [RadioRA 2](http://www.lutron.com/en-US/Products/Pages/WholeHomeSystems/RadioRA2/Overview.aspx) Main Repeater and only handle light switches, dimmers, fans, and seeTouch keypad scenes.

 ## Configuration